MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/New-MgBookingBusiness.md

   - `[State <String>]`: The state.
   - `[Street <String>]`: The street.

-APPOINTMENTS <IMicrosoftGraphBookingAppointment\[]>: All the appointments of this business.
+APPOINTMENTS <IMicrosoftGraphBookingAppointment[]>: All the appointments of this business.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AdditionalInformation <String>]`: Additional information that is sent to the customer when an appointment is confirmed.
-  - `[AnonymousJoinWebUrl <String>]`:
+  - `[AnonymousJoinWebUrl <String>]`: The URL of the meeting to join anonymously.
   - `[CustomerTimeZone <String>]`: The time zone of the customer.
 For a list of possible values, see dateTimeTimeZone.
-  - `[Customers <IMicrosoftGraphBookingCustomerInformationBase[]>]`: It lists down the customer properties for an appointment.
+  - `[Customers <IMicrosoftGraphBookingCustomerInformationBase[]>]`: A collection of customer properties for an appointment.
 An appointment will contain a list of customer information and each unit will indicate the properties of a customer who is part of that appointment.
 Optional.
   - `[EndDateTime <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}; for example, 2017-08-29T04:00:00.0000000).